What is Synechiae Eye?

-Types of Synechiae
+What are the Types of Synechiae (Eye)?

-Synechiae refer to abnormal adhesions or fibrous bands that form between tissues, often due to injury or inflammation.
+Synechiae refers to abnormal adhesions or fibrous bands that form between tissues, often due to injury or inflammation.
 These adhesions can occur in various parts of the body, particularly in the eyes or uterus.
 Here are the common types of synechiae:

 Anterior Synechiae

 Anterior synechiae occur when the iris adheres to the cornea.
 This condition often results from inflammation within the eye and is commonly associated with conditions such as uveitis or trauma.
-Anterior synechiae can lead to angle-closure glaucoma, a severe form of glaucoma caused by blocked aqueous humor drainage, leading to increased intraocular pressure.
+Anterior synechiae can lead to angle-closure glaucoma, a severe form of glaucoma caused by blocked aqueous humour drainage, leading to increased intraocular pressure.

 Posterior Synechiae

-Posterior synechiae, on the other hand, involve the adhesion of the iris to the lens.
+Posterior synechiae, on the other hand, involves the adhesion of the iris to the lens.
 This type of synechiae can also result from inflammation, but it is more frequently observed in cases of chronic uveitis.
 Posterior synechiae can prevent the pupil from dilating properly, causing irregular pupil shape and potentially leading to vision issues.

 Partial Synechiae